NNPDF/nnpdf/doc/validphys2/guide.md

 ```

 The `datasets` must be part of the same single `experiment` for the theory covariance matrix which
-is generated when the user runs `vp-setupfit` is compatible with the fitting infrastructure.
+is generated when the user runs `vp-setupfit` to be compatible with the fitting infrastructure.

 The next step is to specify the `theorycovmatconfig`.
-This namespace controls what kind of scale
+This namespace controls which point prescription
-variation is used to generate the theory covariance matrix, and whether the theory covariance matrix
+is used to generate the theory covariance matrix, and whether the theory covariance matrix
 will be used in the sampling of the pseudodata, the fitting of the data or both.

 The different prescriptions for scale variation are 3-point, 5-point, 5bar-point, 7-point and